 The Midwest has about 8,500 towns with populations less than 20,000.
 Midwest Living® writers and editors have been looking for the best ones since the magazine's first issue in 1987.
 For this list of the best small-town getaways, we added another layer of research that spanned several months and ranked towns in terms of attractions, vibe, scenery, walkability, shopping, dining, lodging, arts scene, outdoor activities, proximity to major cities, multiday potential and special events.

 We excluded suburbs, and we didn't consider livability factors such as education or employment.
 It took us years to compile this list of the best places to visit, but you'll only need a weekend in any of these to see why we did.
-(Pictured at left: Marshall, Michigan.)
+(Pictured: Marshall, Michigan.)

 New England is known for its quaint landscapes, but the Midwest has its own coastal charm around the Great Lakes.
 Our top towns in Door County are the best examples of it: Ephraim and Fish Creek bookend Peninsula State Park.

 Rent bikes and ride down the coastline, check out the two towns' dozen of art galleries, or go shopping at high-end boutiques.
 The towns' signature meal is a fish boil, an outdoor show with flames billowing around a cauldron of whitefish, potatoes and onions.
 Top if off with pie made with cherries from the orchards that flourish in the peninsula's interior.

 These neighboring resort towns along the Lower Peninsula's northwest shore began entertaining vacationers who came by steamship more than a century ago.
 No wonder they're so good at it, offering an ever-growing to-do list for travelers and a relaxed attitude.
 Petoskey climbs hills along Little Traverse Bay, and Charlevoix (pictured) nestles between Lake Michigan and Lake Charlevoix 17 miles southwest.